 A growing number of private scholarship opportunities are available to students.
-For a list of available scholarships and scholarship search engines, visit: http://finaid.cocc.edu or consult Enrollment Services - Financial Aid.
-Entering freshmen are urged to explore scholarship opportunities with the help of their high school counselors.
+For a list of available scholarships and scholarship search engines, visit: http://finaid.cocc.edu or contact the Financial Aid office.
+Entering freshmen are encouraged to explore scholarship opportunities with the help of their high school counselors.